Xfinity Delivers Fast, Reliable Speeds And Massive Availability

 Xfinity’s Service Area & Coverage Map

-Major cities served include:
+Major cities with robust service include:

 - West: San Francisco, Seattle, Denver, Portland, Salt Lake City, Los Angeles, San Diego, Sacramento